ThomasCarroll/htqc/r_course/introToR_Session2.md

 ```
  [1] "less" "less" "same" "more" "more" "more" "more" "more" "more" "more"
 ```
-Loops
+Conditions and Loops (8/21) -Loops
 ======

 The two main generic methods of looping in R are **while** and **for**

-- **while** - *while* loops repeat the execution of code while a condition evaluates as false.
+- **while** - *while* loops repeat the execution of code while a condition evaluates as true.

 - **for** - *for* loops repeat the execution of code for a range of specified values.

-While loops
+Conditions and Loops (9/21) -While loops
 =====

-While loops are most useful if you know the condition will be satisified but are not sure when. (i.e. Looking for a when a number first occurs in a list).
+While loops are most useful if you know the condition will be satisified but are not sure when. (i.e. Looking for a point when a number first occurs in a list).

 ```r
 x <- 1